tanishq9609-alt/Hypenex-AI-operating-system/10_Pitch_Deck_Engine.md

 - Growth assumptions.
 - Unit economics summary.

+### Base and Downside Case Requirement

+The Finance Engine validates every projection with both a base case and a stress-tested downside case.
+This slide must reflect that discipline rather than presenting only the optimistic figure.

+- Lead with the base case as the expected scenario.
+- Include the downside case, or its key implication, rather than omitting it to make the opportunity look larger than validated.
+- Do not present a single optimistic number as if it were the only scenario considered.

 ### Validation Requirement

 All financial information must come directly from the Strategy Bible.